Mycetophagus punctatus

 Habitat

-Moist environments with decaying matter, including cellars, houses around bathtubs or sinks, and areas with damp cereals, herbs, spices, cheese, fruit preserves, and fibers including carpet.
+Moist environments with decaying organic matter, including cellars, houses around bathtubs or sinks, and areas with damp cereals, herbs, spices, cheese, fruit preserves, and fibers including carpet.

 Distribution